– New Royal Enfield Thunderbird 350X is available at Rs 1.56 lakh (ex, Delhi).

 – The bike gets subtle design updates along wiht lots of blackened treatment.

-Further expanding its highly-popular Thunderbird cruiser range, Royal Enfield has introduced two new X variants of the Thunderbird 350 and the Thunderbird 500.
-Called the Royal Enfield Thunderbird 350X and Thunderbird 500X, the new motorcycles have been priced at Rs 1.56 lakh and Rs 1.98 lakh respectively.
+Royal Enfield expanded its highly-popular Thunderbird cruiser lineup with addition of the new X variants of the Thunderbird 350 and the Thunderbird 500X.
+Called the Royal Enfield Thunderbird 350X and Thunderbird 500X, the new motorcycles are made available at Rs 1.56 lakh and Rs 1.98 lakh respectively.
 One must note that the aforementioned prices are ex-showroom, Delhi.
+The bikemaker, recently, unveiled the accessories for the both Thunderbird X models.
+Priced between Rs 900 – Rs 9,500, the accessories can be fitted at any RE dealership across the country.

-The Thunderbird range won’t have a direct competition in the market; however, it might impact sales of Bajaj Dominar 400 and Yamaha Fazer 250.
+The Thunderbird range won’t have a direct competition in the market; however, it will impact sales of Bajaj Dominar 400 and Yamaha Fazer 250.
 The new Thunderbird X model targets young buyers who are looking for a more comfortable and aggressive-looking cruiser motorcycle.
-The new Thunderbird 350X and 500X come with a host of styling updates along with multiple vibrant paint schemes.
-No mechanical changes have been made to both the bikes.
+The new Thunderbird 350X and 500X models witnessed several styling updates over the standard models.
+The bikes also get multiple vibrant paint schemes, though the engine mechanism remains unchanged.

 – Blacked-out headlamp with LED DRLs